History of the Texas Jazz Festival

 In 1994 the Jazz Festival moved back to the Coliseum area where performing artists included jazz greats Kirk Whalum, saxophonist, Louis Bellson, legendary jazz drummer, and Marvin Stamm, trumpeter.
 A third stage was located in the downtown area to stimulate tourism in that area.

-From 1999-present Rick Sanchez was elected President of the TJFS.
+From 1999-2017 Rick Sanchez was elected President of the TJFS.
 He brought in a new board of directors to work with some of the past board members.
 Together we have taken the event to a whole new level.
 The festival was moved to Heritage Park in that same year due to flooding and it seems to have been heaven-sent.
+Emilio Reyes was elected President from 2018 until his sudden passing in May of 2019.
+Nick Martinez stepped up to fill the void left by the passing of Emilio Reyes and is the current President.
 We had and still have 3 stages among the beautiful trees and historic old homes.

 The festival has increased the number of bands performing to 50 fantastic bands as well as many more food and arts & crafts vendors.
 The attendance has increased to over 50,000 over the 3 day weekend and has become known all over the world.
 The Texas Jazz Festival showcases many of our young talented musicians in the high schools and the university jazz bands all over Texas as well as many great groups from San Antonio, Austin, Houston, Dallas, Mc Allen, New York, New Mexico, New Orleans, Florida, and others.
 From Americas Youngest Jazz Orchestra (Florida, ages 6-12) to Father Frank Coco from New Orleans, we have had so many talented musicians perform at the festival.